 Now you can get barbecues with high-tech equipment like infrared burners and salamanders found in professional kitchens.
 And fun accessories like rotisseries, which were once relegated to “set it and forget it” late-night infomercials.

-The technology has improved so much on your backyard set-up that now you can start getting professional-level results to impress your friends.
+The technology has improved so much on your backyard setup that now you can start getting professional-level results to impress your friends.
 You may not become Aaron Franklin (though, you’ll see you can have a pit he’s created), but you’ll sure be the best on the block.
-Here are seven unique backyard setups to guarantee.
+Here are 10 unique backyard setups to guarantee it.

 Hestan has flipped the traditional grill on its head: Its Outdoor grills have a ceramic, infrared top burner under the hood.
 With heat sources below and above, you can sear, broil and finish your meats like a professional kitchen does under a salamander.
 The hood has spring-assisted hinges that keep it in place, whatever angle you open it at, and motion-activated “stadium lights” illuminate the cooking area for late-night or early-morning grilling sessions.
 And all of the grills—built in, freestanding or carts—are available in 12 colors, bringing a splash of brightness to the typical stainless-steel finish.